Finding the Sweet Spot by Designing for Additive Manufacturing

-At Materialise, the Mindware team of advisors serves as a network of liaisons with highly skilled specialist departments throughout the company: in this case, Design & Engineering.
+At Materialise, the Mindware team of advisors serve as a network of experts with highly skilled specialist departments throughout the company: in this case, Design & Engineering.
 With 2D input, the Materialise D&E team started to work according to the design rules for 3D printing.
-They were given the drawings for a traditionally produced nozzle with many parts involved with which they used their engineering knowledge to design a nozzle that could be 3D-printed in one piece.
+They were given the drawings for a traditionally produced nozzle with many parts.
+From this starting point, they applied their engineering knowledge to design a nozzle that could be 3D-printed in one piece.
 This nozzle was designed with multiple chambers, one for each color, that enabled the flow of different colors of marshmallow creme to come together into one cohesive shape.
-This complex design process is still comparable in the amount of time it takes to design for a traditionally manufactured part.
+This complex design process is still comparable to the amount of time it takes to design for a traditionally manufactured part.
 The real difference comes in the production process and benefits of a nozzle that can be produced all as one part.

 PA 12, a polyamide, or plastic material was used to prototype the initial test prints.
 The 3D-printed plastic part replaced one nozzle in production to test the functionality.
-The test was able to confirm that the nozzle worked perfectly fine.
+The test confirmed that the nozzle worked perfectly.

 — Bart Desnyder, CTO and Corporate Buyer for Confiserie Van Damme

 However, because the nozzle in PA 12 worked so well in the production test, Confiserie Van Damme decided to explore the possibility of replacing the metal component with just the original prototype material.
 They sent the PA 12 material to get independently tested for food safety.
 The PA 12 nozzle gained certification according to the International Featured Standards (IFS) and British Retail Consortium (BRC) Global Standard for food safety.
 These certifications ensure supplier compliance and secure retailers' ability to guarantee the quality of their food.
 Furthermore, the nozzles are able to be cleaned thoroughly.